William Leake: Junior

 Leake also reprinted James Shirley's The Grateful Servant (1637) and The Wedding (1660), as well as multiple editions of Hero and Leander that included both Marlowe's original and Chapman's continuation (1637 and after).

 Leake published first editions as well as reprints.
 In 1640 he issued John Gough's tragicomedy The Strange Discovery, and Christ's Passion, George Sandys's translation of a tragedy by Hugo Grotius.

 And like his father (indeed like most publishers of his period), the younger Leake also published a variety of other types of books, including popular literature like The Pleasant History of Lazarillo de Tormes (sixth and subsequent editions, 1639 and after) and Le Prince D'Amour (1660), and serious works like Sir Thomas Urchard's Epigrams Divine and Moral (1646) and John Wilson's translation of The Praise of Folly of Eramus (1668).
+Leake the younger was also believed to be a friend of the Cotton Library during its direction under Sir Thomas Cotton, publishing such constitutional works as An Exact Abridgement of the Records in the Tower of London (1657) collated by politician William Prynne.

 William Leake the younger was followed in his business by his son John Leake.